Mikoyan MiG-29: Potential operators and failed bids

 Before the dissolution of the Soviet Union, Finland had a policy of splitting procurement of armaments between western, eastern and domestic suppliers.
 The MiG-29 was planned to replace the Finnish Air Force's MiG-21 fighters up to 1988, with test flights having been done.

 In the second half of the 1980s, the Soviet Union offered the MiG-29 to Libya.
 The offer was turned down, as the weapons system and radar of the MiG-29 were assessed as similar to those of the MiG-23MLD already in service with the Libyan Arab Air Force.
 The MiG-29's price was also deemed much too high.

+During 1989–1990, the Soviet Union delivered 49 helicopters and 125 aircraft after the Soviet withdrawal from Afghanistan.
+The Democratic Republic of Afghanistan additionally requested the MiG-29 for the Afghan Air Force, although this was turned down.

 In 1989, Zimbabwe ordered a squadron's worth of MiG-29s to the USSR.
 Some Air Force of Zimbabwe personnel travelled to Russia for conversion courses, but in 1992 the deal was cancelled, as the geopolitical situation of the region was stabilising.

 In December 2008, Russia moved to expand its military influence in the Middle East when it announced it was giving Lebanon 10 fighter jets, that would have been the most significant upgrade of Lebanon's military since the civil war ended almost two decades before.
 A Russian defence ministry representative said it was giving secondhand MiG-29s to Lebanon for free.
 This was to be part of a defence cooperation deal that would have included Lebanese military personnel training in Russia.
 On 29 February 2010, Russia agreed to change the offer to 10 Mi-24 attack helicopters based on a Lebanese request.

 In 2021 Russia offered the Argentine Air Force a batch of 15 MiG-29 fighters and another of Su-30 fighters with 12 units and seek also the sale of Yak-130 training jet and Mil Mi-17 helicopters.